 The multiplayer part of the game is a great addition, with LAN- based multiplayer available directly in the in-game interface.
 However, Online multiplayer requires the additional GameRanger software: Install, register and point the software to Napoleon: Total War Mac application and away you go.
 Both will enable you to play against friends or random players.
 I completed the Main Campaign on normal settings.
 It did have its fair share of challenges but wasn’t too hard neither.
 It was a perfect compromise to keep the gameplay enjoyable.

 It took me 8 – 10 hours to complete but this is only a rough indication as you can spend much more time on the campaign building a more sustained infrastructure.
 I did play some of the campaign battles on the harder levels (which you must try!) and this is where you see the true AI potential, which can be tactically brilliant!
 Coupled with the multiplayer side of the game and the additional game modes (which I’m still enjoying), you will have hours of fun with Napoleon TW.

 The whole package is brilliantly put together, from the Start Menu to the beautifully rendered graphics during battles!

 The Land battles take place on beautifully rendered landscapes.
 The graphics and unit-animations are great, although they start to show their age (the game was originally released on 2010).
-Nevertheless, all the troops look unique, with distinctive heights and builds.
+Nevertheless, all the troops look unique, with distinctive heights and build.
 Ranks of infantry firing muskets, blocking and charging using bayonet attacks are all wonderfully animated.
 The Cavalry riding across landscapes kicking up the dust also adds to the realism.
-The Sea battles don’t fall short in the graphic department neither!
+And the sea battles don’t fall short in the graphics department!